 6. Fulfill your obligations after completion of the leave.

-- It is required that each grantee continue his or her position at the college for the full academic year following that in which the sabbatical leave occurs.
-Grantees who do not return to fulfill this obligation are required to reimburse the college in full for the salary and benefits received during the leave.
+- It is required that each grantee continue his or her position at the university for the full academic year following that in which the sabbatical leave occurs.
+Grantees who do not return to fulfill this obligation are required to reimburse the institution in full for the salary and benefits received during the leave.

-- All publications that result from work done on sabbatical leave should acknowledge the support of Calvin College for the project.
+- All publications that result from work done on sabbatical leave should acknowledge the support of Calvin University for the project.